learnscripture/learnscripture.net/docs/texts.rst

   * For Bibles, Verse instances corresponding to every Verse in the KJV (including missing verses, which should be marked with missing=True).

     The exact process for doing this is not automated.
+In many cases you will need to write a script.
+The most recent ``import_XXX.py`` script located in the ``scripts`` folder in the ``texts`` repository may be a good start.

     Set LOADING_VERSES = True in settings to stop suggestions being created while you are doing this.